From Noisy Labels to Intrinsic Structure: A Geometric-Structural Dual-Guided Framework for Noise-Robust Medical Image Segmentation: Methods

 \subsection{Geometric Distance-Aware Module}

 Although the small-loss criterion is widely adopted for retaining clean regions, it may mistakenly regard high-confidence noisy regions as clean and overlook mislabeled pixels near decision boundaries.
-To reduce the impact of misidentification, we propose the GDA Module, as illustrated in the Fig. \ref{figure_framework} (a) and Fig. \ref{figure_LGDA}, which dynamically adjusts loss weights during training.
-Since annotation errors frequently occur near lesion boundaries \cite{lee2020structure}, we define a geometric-aware weight map $\mathcal{W}$ that assigns greater weights to pixels farther from the boundaries, which are less likely to be mislabeled.
-Specifically, we first extract the boundaries $\partial_{nGT}$ across all categories of $nGT$, formulated as:
+To reduce the impact of misidentification, we propose the GDA Module, as illustrated in Fig. \ref{figure_framework} (a) and Fig. \ref{figure_LGDA}, which dynamically adjusts loss weights during training.
+Since annotation errors frequently occur near lesion boundaries {{\citep{lee2020structure}}}, we define a geometric-aware weight map $\mathcal{W}$ that assigns greater weights to pixels farther from the boundaries, which are less likely to be mislabeled.

+{Specifically, for $nGT$, the boundary set $\partial_{nGT}$ is defined as the collection of pixels that exhibit label discontinuity within their immediate neighborhood, formulated as:}

-where $\mathbb{D}$ denotes the set of all pixel coordinates in the image $x$. $\mathcal{N}(i,j)$ represents the connected neighborhood of pixel $(i,j)$.
-For each pixel, its distance to the boundary $\partial_{nGT}$ is mapped to a corresponding weight, as formulated:
+where $\mathbb{D}$ denotes the set of all pixel coordinates in the image $x$. $\mathcal{N}(i,j)$ represents the {8-connected} neighborhood of pixel $(i,j)$. {The condition $nGT(u,v) \ne nGT(i,j)$ ensures that $\partial_{nGT}$ strictly captures the interface coordinates between disjoint semantic classes (e.g., foreground and background).}

-Here, $\mathcal{W}_{raw}$ assigns smaller weights to pixels near boundaries and larger weights to those farther away.
-To prevent overemphasis on distant pixels, which could lead to overfitting or gradient instability, we adopt a conservative weight-clipping strategy:
+{To incorporate geometric awareness, we compute a distance-based weight map $\mathcal{W}_{raw}$ using the Euclidean Distance Transform relative to $\partial_{nGT}$, as formulated:}

+{ This formulation assigns a scalar to each pixel $(i, j)$ corresponding to its shortest geometric distance to the nearest boundary point $(m, n)$ defined in equation {\eqref{eq:boundary}}.
+While $\mathcal{W}_{raw}$ provides a global spatial prior, directly utilizing these raw distances may lead the model to overemphasize distant background regions, potentially causing gradient instability or suboptimal convergence on fine structures.} To mitigate this, we transform $\mathcal{W}_{raw}$ into a dynamic, importance-aware weight map $\mathcal{W}$ through a weight-clipping and temporal decay strategy:

-where $T$ represents the threshold for $\mathcal{W}_{raw}$, $e$ denotes the current training epoch, and $E$ denotes the maximum training epoch.
+where $T$ represents the threshold for $\mathcal{W}_{raw}$, $e$ denotes the current training epoch, and $E$ denotes the maximum training epochs.
 The refined weight map $\mathcal{W}$ is then integrated into the supervision loss to form the Geometric Distance-Aware Loss $\mathcal{L}_{GDA}$:

 The module enhances supervision in reliably labeled regions (green arrows in Fig. \ref{figure_LGDA}) while attenuating the effect of noisy regions (red arrows in Fig. \ref{figure_LGDA}).
 This is particularly beneficial in the early training stages, where it reduces the influence of label noise and improves both stability and robustness.